 What is a Warehouse Club?

 Warehouse clubs are in truth a retail store, that has been strategically designed to look like a warehouse.
-They utilize tall heavy duty shelving, high ceilings, wide aisles and simple cement floors. a
+They utilize tall heavy duty shelving, high ceilings, wide aisles, and simple cement floors.

 They carry a wide range of merchandise from mega-sized groceries to computers.
 The stores are designed to make customers think they are getting wholesale pricing.
 In truth, some prices are warehouse clubs are less expensive, however, there are other drawbacks . . . keep reading below to learn what they are.